 Special Immigrant Juvenile Status (SIJS)

-There is a special status known as Special Immigrant Juvenile Status (SIJS) available for children who are not U.S. citizens or permanent residents but who have experienced abuse or neglect.
+There is a special status known as Special Immigrant Juvenile Status (SIJS) available for children who are not U.S. citizens or permanent residents but who have experienced abandonment, abuse or neglect by one or both parents.
 Filing a petition for SIJS is often an effective method for securing permanent legal residency for a minor child to stay in the U.S. and have a future here.

 SIJS was established in 1990, but the applicable laws, eligibility requirements and processes have undergone substantial changes in recent years.
 Dedicated immigration attorneys at Bikkal & Associates, P.C., based in White Plains, New York, have in-depth knowledge of current procedures for obtaining SIJS and for pursuing alternatives such as Deferred Action for Childhood Arrivals (DACA).